spekulatius/awesome-infosec/readme.md

 <!-- subtitle -->

-Personal notes and awesome infosec stuff.
+Personal notes and awesome infosec stuff for a bash-focused workflow.
 Highly subjective selection by nature.

 <!-- image -->